Links on Android Authority may earn us a commission. Learn more.

 The 7 most common Zoom issues and how to fix them

-Zoom is one of the most popular video conferencing tools out there and is fairly easy to use.
-But it has its share of issues and vulnerabilities that often leave users frustrated.
-Luckily, most of them can be fixed within minutes.
+Zoom is one of the most popular video conferencing tools, and it’s relatively easy to use.
+The problem is that it has its share of issues and vulnerabilities that often leave users frustrated.
+Luckily, you can fix most of these Zoom issues within minutes.

-We’ve rounded up the most common Zoom problems currently causing problems for users and provided detailed instructions on how to solve them.
-None of the fixes require any technical knowledge, so you don’t have to be a computer wiz to get the job done.
+We’ve rounded up the most common Zoom issues currently causing problems for users and provided detailed instructions on how to solve them.
+None of the fixes require technical knowledge.
+You don’t have to be a computer wiz to do this.

 Zoom issue #1: Camera or audio doesn’t work

 Did you join a meeting and can’t hear anyone?
 If so, you probably closed the window that popped up before you logged into a meeting.
 It’s one of the most common Zoom issues.
 Instead of closing it, make sure to press the blue Join with Computer audio button instead.
 But just in case you forget again, you can select the Join audio option in the bottom-left corner of the screen during a meeting, and then click the already-mentioned Join with Computer Audio button.

 You can unmute yourself by pressing the spacebar.

 If you clicked the blue button, but no one could hear you speak, you could have a muted mic.
 In this case, the mic icon in the bottom-left corner will be crossed out.
 Just click the icon to unmute yourself or press space — both options work.

 The same thing applies to the camera.
 It may be turned off by default, so click the camera icon in the taskbar to turn it on.
 If an error message pops up saying that the video can’t be started when you click the button, the problem is your PC’s settings.
 To fix this Zoom issue on Windows 10, go to the Windows Settings, then go into Privacy and make sure the toggle under the Allow apps to access your camera section is on.